OpenID Connect (OIDC) and OAuth2 client and filters

 }

-OidcRequestContextProperties can be used to access request properties.
-Currently, you can use a client_id key to access the client tenant id and a grant_type key to access the grant type which the OIDC client uses to acquire tokens.
+Currently, you can use a client_id key to access the client tenant ID and a grant_type key to access the grant type that the OIDC client uses to acquire tokens.

 OIDC response filters